 However if the employer cannot pay what is due (for example because of insolvency) and an under-deduction relates to a particular employee or director, HMRC may consider relieving the employer of the liability and effectively transferring it to the employee or director.
-Regulation 72(5) Condition B directions are considered by Specialist Employer Compliance (SEC) or Specialist Investigations (SI) - see COG915200.
+Regulation 72(5) Condition B directions are considered by Employment Status & Intermediaries (ES&I) or Specialist Investigations (SI) - see COG915200.

 - an employee or director received payments knowing that the employer had wilfully (that is deliberately) failed to deduct the correct amount of PAYE from their earnings, and

 - the prospects of recovery from the employee or director are reasonably good.

 The Regulations are used most frequently against directors in small private limited companies where they are in effect acting in two capacities: